Emerging Personalized Economy

 Opportunities for Startups

-To address the societal challenges associated with the decline of massive employers and the need for new social safety nets, startups can provide innovative solutions that complement or replace traditional models of employment.
-For instance, startups could partner with local communities to provide healthcare or education services, or create platforms that allow for freelance work and provide benefits such as insurance and retirement savings.
+To deal with the issues of fewer large employers, startups can create innovative solutions to replace traditional jobs.
+For example, they could partner with communities to provide healthcare or education, or they could create platforms for freelance work with benefits like insurance and retirement savings.

 Investment Ideas